outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

         III.
 Transforming problem into query of solved problems (using most adjacent solution formats)
           - converting the problem into a structure (set, sequence, network) of solved problems (like distributing power, resolving imbalances, etc), and then traversing that structure if multiple alternatives are found
-          - this method can take the form of a simple database query ('fetch solutions for this problem type') in its most basic form, if the problem is an existing solved problem
+          - this method can take the form of a simple database query ('fetch & apply solutions, including insight paths, for this problem type' or 'find the fewest question jumps that can solve the problem') in its most basic form, if the problem is an existing solved problem
           - for example, finding a prediction function is a set of problems like 'decide on metrics & threshold values', 'decide on complexity', 'choose between opposing sides of tradeoffs', 'generalize', 'identify outliers', 'identify noise', 'account for error types like corrupt/incorrect/unrecoverable/incentivized or improperly formatted/standardized data', 'account for alternate explanations', 'account for correlation between independent variables', 'account for incorrect data types', 'account for missing information', etc

         IV.
 Solve problem with solution function generation & selection (optionally with pattern/intent-matching)